getdoug/doug/README.md

 ## Why?

-Many interpreted languages have [slow startup times][0].
+To have a time tracker that's not inhibited by [slow language startup times][0].
-A Rust based time tracker can avoid this issue.

 ## Usage
 ```